BREAKING | ANC bigwig Jongizizwe Dlabathi quits as Ekurhuleni MMC, party secretary

 Dlabathi’s exit leaves a gaping hole in one of the ANC’s most strategic regions in Gauteng.
 As regional secretary, he was the engine room of the organisation in Ekurhuleni and as an MMC of Finance, he basically held the role of the deputy mayor.

-Meanwhile, the Executive Mayor of Ekurhuleni, Nkosindiphile Xhakaza, has announced the appointment of the remaining three MMC’s effectively finalising his executive team.
+Meanwhile, the Executive Mayor of Ekurhuleni, Nkosindiphile Xhakaza, has announced the appointment of the remaining three MMC’s, effectively finalising his executive team.

 The new executive members are Nkgopotse Nsizwa Mekgwe in the human settlements department and Siyabonga Mathews Moloi as the MMC of Community Services, while Dora Mlambo will be in charge of infrastructure and development in the metro.